 The Fold and Tuck Method: Use the top and fold one over both, and they will secure the socks together.

-KonMair Method Sock Folding Method: After laying the socks on top of one another, visualize the small socks into thirds or fourths, depending on the sock length.
+KonMair Method Sock Folding Method: After laying the socks on one another, visualize the tiny socks into thirds or fourths, depending on the sock length.
 Then fold them.
 You can then stand them.
 Watch this How to Hikidashi Socks KonMari video on YouTube to see how to do it.

 Best Ways To Fold Socks for a Sock Organizer